pgebal/pgebal.github.io/about.md

 Not to mention that being more open, friendly and confident will make you better with girls.
 {: .text-justify}

-Since I am mastering all of the above for a few years now I believe I have something valuable to share.
+Since I have been mastering all of the above for a few years I believe I have something valuable to share.
 Expect posts about functional programming, Scala, reactive systems, programming books reviews, proper strength training, negotiating a raise and more.
 {: .text-justify}